webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/Data export.md

 ## Opening CSV file with a spreadsheet program

-We recommend using [Libre Office Calc] [libre-office-calc] when opening CSV files.
-Microsoft office often is incorrectly interpreting CSV files formatted in RFC 4180 standard.
+We recommend using [LibreOffice Calc] [libre-office-calc] when opening CSV files.
+Microsoft Office often is incorrectly interpreting CSV files formatted in RFC 4180 standard.
 Mostly this is related to text including newline characters.

 In case when a CSV file is incorrectly opened by Microsoft Excel try using data